 The hospitality industry tends to operate seven days a week and is there to support people at some of the most momentous occasions in their lives including birthdays, weddings and funerals.
 So, it’s unsurprising that bars and restaurants especially may need extra hands during busier times or when permanent staff are unavailable.
 For example, many bars and restaurants in university towns will take on staff on short-term contracts during graduation seasons (which is typically July and November), over Christmas or during the summer months when people are making the most of the lighting evenings and going out more.

-Hospitality roles are ideal for people who enjoy meeting new people, feel strongly about providing high quality customer service and are happy to be on their feet for long periods of time.
+Hospitality roles are ideal for individuals who enjoy meeting new people, feel strongly about providing high quality customer service, and are happy to be on their feet for long periods of time.
 If this sounds like you, then why not see what roles might be available nearby?
 It’s worth asking in your local bars, restaurants and hotels whether they have any short-term roles, as well as keeping an eye on online job boards.

 Hopefully the roles in this list will offer you a helpful place to start when thinking about whether short or fixed-term contract roles are the right fit for you.
 However, it’s important to remember that this list is not exhaustive and that there are plenty of other roles that have the potential to be undertaken on a short or fixed-term basis.
 So, if you have a particular role in mind that isn’t typically considered temporary, it’s still worth searching for short-term opportunities in this field.